mmoreaudev/mmoreaudev/README.md

 ## Support

-For support, email contact@mateomoreau.com or send me a message on instagram.
+For support, email contact@mateomoreau.com or send me a message on instagram (@mateo.stmn).

 ---
 ## 💰 You can help me by Donating